 Car accidents and motorcycle accidents in Florida can cause serious and

-amputation will now be forced to live a very different life from the one
+be forced to live a very different life from the one they led before.

-they led before.
-Amputees may have to learn how to walk again and perform
+Amputees may have to learn how to walk again and perform basic daily care,

 The financial burdens associated with the loss of a limb can be staggering